PoisotLab/MetawebTransferLearning/outline.md

 --- both (both is good *i.e.* Jordano a and b)
 *why do we care about predicting networks*

+Other methods such as the fourth corner model-based approach (Brown_Warton_Andrew_Binns_Cassis_Gibb_2014) could be used to reproduce the network, by considering phylogeny.
+However, "Model selection methods tend to perform best when given a relatively small number of variables (and hence a small number of candidate models) to select from Burnham & Anderson (2002).It is especially important to try to keep the number of explanatory variables small in fourth‐corner models because of the use of interaction terms – a model with ten environmental terms and ten trait terms would then have 100 interaction terms, which is usually too many to reliably identify the important interactions when using just a single data set.
+Hence, one should carefully consider prior to analysis which variables to include and attempt to compile a ‘shortlist’.
+Particularly, useful for shortlisting variables is prior knowledge from the literature, and diagnostic tools for collinearity (Zuur, Ieno & Elphick 2010)." (from Brown&al.2014)

+The tools we decided to use are more flexible and 'only need limited data'(-> define).
+The network is predicted using phylogenetic inference of ecological interactions through truncated-SVD, RDPG and network embedding (refer to Stock 2021 in here, Tanya).
+SVD reduces information to important ones, while RDPG (uses latent space to..) and network-embedding (to learn...).

 > Here we have Box 1: that provides a visual scaffold of the
 > methods workflow

+Goal is to use phylogeny to predict interactions

 ## Methods

 ### Dataset preparation